HelenaPapantidis/QA-Portfolio/BugReports/BugReports.md

 8. Click “Create” button

-**Expected Results:** An appropriate error message “Wrong image format Error: Please upload the image with landscape orientation (minimum dimensions 500\*500px)” should appear, indicating that the uploaded image format is invalid.
+**Expected Results:** An appropriate error message "Wrong image format Error: Please upload the image with landscape orientation (minimum dimensions 500\*500px)" should appear, indicating that the uploaded image format is invalid.

 **Actual Result:** After submitting the form, the error message starts with "ValidationError", followed by an explanation that the uploaded image is in the wrong format.